dimaguy/Standards/Standards/CCSMB-12.md

 {
   "label": "...",         // (RECOMMENDED) The name of the build, if specified end result of a block in the build SHALL be "BuildName: blocks[i].label", if not end result SHALL be blocks[i].label
-  "tooltip": "...",       // (OPTIONAL) The description of the build, shared between all blocks unless overridden "size": [1,1,1],        // (RECOMMENDED) Size in number of blocks required for the build, not needed for printing but is an indicator for an automated builder
+  "tooltip": "...",       // (OPTIONAL) The description of the build, shared between all blocks unless overridden "size": [1,1,1],        // (RECOMMENDED) Size (x,y,z) in number of blocks required for the build, not needed for printing but is an indicator for an automated builder
   "isButton": false,      // Global setting for all blocks, if not assigned every block must have it's own setting "collideWhenOn": true,  // Global setting for all blocks, if not assigned every block must have it's own setting "collideWhenOff": true, // Global setting for all blocks, if not assigned every block must have it's own setting